 dum oculōs certāmen āverterat (Liv.
 32.24)

-while the contest had turned their eyes (kept them turned)
+contest had turned their eyes (kept them turned)

 [Here āverterat = tenēbat]